Charismatics, Headaches and Healings

 David Hume on Miracles

 The eighteenth-century English philosopher David Hume, among others, noted that superstition and adherence to mysticism were too strong a social constant in his society.
-It permeated all the theaters of decision-making.
+It permeated all the theatres of decision-making.
 From this perspective, he produced this powerful sweeping statement.

 The many instances of forged miracles, and prophecies, and supernatural events, which, in all ages, have either been detected by contrary evidence, or which detect themselves by their absurdity, prove sufficiently the strong propensity of mankind to the extraordinary and the marvelous, and ought reasonably to beget a suspicion against all relations of this kind.
-This is our natural way of thinking, even with regard to the most common and most credible events.5
+This is our natural way of thinking, even with regard to the most common and most credible events.10

 William Lecky on Miracles in Europe

 Nothing could be more common than for a holy man to be lifted up from the floor in the midst of his devotions, or to be visited by the Virgin or by an angel.
-There was scarcely a town that could not show some relic that had cured the sick, or some image that had opened and shut its eyes, or bowed its head to an earnest worshipper.7
+There was scarcely a town that could not show some relic that had cured the sick, or some image that had opened and shut its eyes, or bowed its head to an earnest worshipper.12

 He saw no difference in the attitudes of either the Protestants or the Catholics on the subject.

-The improper application of miracles and the supernatural was one of the factors that forced a social revolution that regaled against any perceived spiritual intervention.
+The improper application of miracles and the supernatural was one of the factors that forced a social revolution that rebelled against any perceived spiritual intervention.
 The de-supernaturalizing also had another critical factor.
-It deprived the church of its authority and transferred it to a new entity.
+It deprived the Church of its authority and transferred it to a new entity.
 Consequently, it enabled society to establish a new set of laws, selection processes for civic leaders, systems of government, and a different framework for scientific exploration.
 This correction was an overreaction that downgraded the realm of miracles and supernatural into the place of myth; a piece of history that should remind present-day Charismatics to tread carefully.

 Building a Proper Framework

 Churches that emphasize faith healing must have a clear policy in place.
 An independent third party must empirically prove any miracle.
-Therefore, meetings that encourage divine healings should state that only a health care professional declares whether a miracle has happened.
+Therefore, meetings that encourage divine healings should promote that only a health care professional declares whether a miracle has happened.

-These states can lead to potential problems if either the faith healer states the person is healed or the person interprets the prayer as a healing one.
+These conditions can lead to potential problems if either the faith healer states the person is healed or the person interprets the prayer as a healing one.
 The circumstance creates false hope and potentially premature death.
 A sick person who believes that a divine intervention has occurred may fail to take prescribed therapies or refuse medical treatment.

 A Charismatic Response

 Some would counter that the positive affirmation of community prayer heals a broken spirit and can alleviate emotional suffering.
-This state then can cross over into the physical realm and help those with healing.
+This state can then cross over into the physical realm and help those with healing.

 The psychological help and inspiration of a divine hope appear to be an excellent argument for divine healing services.
 However, these are not miracles.
 They are words of encouragement.